 Set priorities for each task

 Organise the punch list based on the urgency and impact of each task.
 Critical issues like electrical system fixes should precede minor touch-ups like repainting.
-Prioritising tasks ensures that essential work is completed efficiently and on schedule.
+Prioritising tasks ensures that essential work is completed efficiently and on schedule, particularly when coordinated with keeping track of equipment and materials throughout the project lifecycle to allocate the right resources to high-priority items.

 -